What Pool Cues are Made in the USA?

 Jerry Pechauer started by repairing cues in his spare time.
 In 1980, he opened a billiard supply store.
 He and his son Joe started taking custom orders for cues.
 That was 40+ years ago.

 Pechauer is still Wisconsin-based (you’re seeing a pattern; there’s something in the water there).
-They won Cue of the Year awards in 2013, 2015, 2017, along with 2019.
-These are actual competition awards, not marketing claims.
+They won Cue of the Year awards in 2013, 2015, 2017, and 2019.
+Those are judged competition wins, decided by the trade.

 Recently, Pechauer developed a carbon fiber cue line.
 Carbon fiber is lighter and doesn’t warp like wood can.
 It’s gaining traction, especially among players who play in varying humidity conditions.
 The technology is relatively new to pool cues, but Pechauer’s versions are respected.